calivision/cloudinary/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details, including the use of Generative AI to create this application.

 ---

-Let's manage media simply and securely in the cloud! 🚀
+Manage media simply and securely in the cloud! 🚀